 - Primary Biliary Cholangitis – An autoimmune disease that leads to progressive destruction of bile ducts.

 - SIBO-NASH – The small intestinal bacterial overgrowth in nonalcoholic steatohepatitis.

 Registry Studies For:

 - Calprotectin – A protein release by a type of white blood cell known as neutrophil.

 - Fatty Liver Disease – The increased built-up of fat in a persons liver.

 - HUMIRA – Ulcerative Colitis Patients ONLY – A prescription to help moderate severe ulcerative colitis.

 - Short Bowel Syndrome – A malabsorption disorder which is caused by the lack of a functional small intestine.

 How Do I Know If I Am Eligible?

-If you have a question about our Clinical Trials Program, would like to find out if your are eligible or to register contact us by email at clinical-trials@Vanguardmed.com or contact us directly at Call us.
+If you have a question about our Clinical Trials Program, would like to find out if you are eligible or to register, please contact us by email at email@example.com or call us directly.